 The most public portion of the cycle is the Congressional process, typically beginning in the spring before the fiscal year starts.
 However, the process actually begins a year before then – and a full 18 months or more before the start of the fiscal year in question – when federal agencies begin their internal budget planning.
 This means that, for instance, in spring 2010, agencies were already beginning to plan for the FY 2012 budget, which didn't take effect until October 1, 2011 (see the below schematic).

 The agency budget process is an information-intensive mix of bottom-up formulation and top-down guidance.
-Individual offices or units take the lead, with departmental oversight, in developing their strategic plans, identifying their key priorities and goals, and producing estimates of the staff and resources necessary for achieving those goals.
-Offices receive broad guidance on policy and funding priorities from agency leadership, which may be communicated through spring budget retreats or other meetings.
+Beginning in the spring, individual offices or units take the lead, with departmental oversight, in developing their strategic plans, identifying their key priorities and goals, and producing estimates of the staff and resources necessary for achieving those goals.
+Offices receive guidance and directives on policy and funding priorities from agency leadership, which may be communicated through spring budget retreats or other channels.
 As a part of the process, agency personnel draws on information or recommendations provided throughout the year by advisory boards, National Academies panels, or other external stakeholders.
-Ultimately, expert technical judgment by agency staff plays a central role in budget formulation and assessment.
+Ultimately, expert technical judgment by agency heads and staff is central in budget formulation and assessment.
 Agencies may also have to respond to Congressional guidance, legislative changes, and mandates in previous appropriations bills and reports.